 Finnish Lapphund

 Finnish Lapphund is a friendly and gentle spitz-type dog breed used for reindeer herding.
-In their homeland Findland, they are very popular but it is not very common to see these dogs outside of the Nordic countries.
-These dogs enjoy the cold climate and they developed profuse coats.
-They thrive on human attention, and although they are great family dogs they still have strong instincts for herding as they are great working dogs.
-These dogs also go by the names Lapinkoira and Suomenlapinkoira.
+In their homeland Finland, they are very popular, but it is uncommon to see these dogs outside of the Nordic countries.
+These dogs enjoy the cold climate, and they develop profuse coats.

 Finnish Lapphund